zzzprojects/learn-orm/tutorials/csharp-tutorial/getters-and-setters.md

 # Getters and Setters

 In C#, properties combine aspects of both fields and methods.
-It is one or two code blocks, representing a get accessor and/or a set accessor or simply you can call them getter and setter.
+It is one or two code blocks, representing a get accessor and/or a set accessor or you can somply call them getter and setter.

  - The code block for the `get` accessor is executed when the property is read
  - The code block for the `set` accessor is executed when the property is assigned a new value.